-High quality Swimming Teaches are in high demand across the aquatic industry and competitive rates of pay are available.
+High quality Swimming Teachers are in high demand across the aquatic industry and competitive rates of pay are available.
 Those with the passion and patients for teaching a vital life skill should consider becoming a swimming teacher.

-- Course prerequisites: Candidates must hold a current HLTAID001 Provide Cardiopulmonary Resuscitation qualification and a current Working with Children Check (WWCC) or VIT Registration prior to the issuance of the Licence.
+- Course prerequisites: Candidates must hold a current HLTAID001 or HLTAID009 Provide Cardiopulmonary Resuscitation qualification and a current Working with Children Check (WWCC) or VIT Registration prior to the issuance of the Licence.
 This isn’t required ahead of course commencement

 - Health and fitness: Candidates are to have a reasonable level of health and fitness.